 Conventional Treatment for Jaundice

-Light therapy, or phototherapy, changes the shape and structure of bilirubin molecule so they can be excreted in the urine and stool.
+Light therapy, or phototherapy, changes the shape and structure of bilirubin molecules so they can be excreted in the urine and stool.
 The baby is placed under special lighting that does not emit ultraviolet light.
 This is a relatively common form of therapy for jaundice, and proper nursing care enhances the effectiveness while minimizing complications.
 The baby wears a diaper and soft eye patches in order to protect her eyes from the light.
 Parents may notice that the baby may have frequent or loose bowel movements that are greenish in color; this is the body removing bilirubin through stool, and it should only be temporary.
 (14)

 If jaundice is caused by a blood type difference between the mother and baby, intravenous immunoglobulin is used to reduce the level of antibodies that the baby is carrying from the mother.
 This may decrease jaundice because the mother’s antibodies were contributing to the breakdown of blood cells in the baby.
 Studies show that IV immunoglobulin effectively reduces serum bilirubin levels and the need for a blood exchange transfusion, a procedure that has potential complications and carries a risk of mortality.
 (15)